b0zh1d4r/TU-Sofia-Practicum-Project/README.md

 2. If using a local MongoDB server, the default connection URI is:

     ```bash
-    mongodb://localhost:27017/zoodora
+    mongodb://localhost:27017/Zoodora
     ```

-3. Create a database named `zoodora` and define your collections as needed (e.g., `users`, `products`).
+3. Create a database named `Zoodora` and define your collections as needed (e.g., `users`, `products`).

 ## 🏃 Running: